 10. Manjaro Linux Xfce Edition

-There are many other fast and light Linux distros, but I’ve decided to end this round up with Manjaro Linux Xfce Edition.
+There are many other fast and lightweight Linux distros, but I’ve decided to end this round-up with Manjaro Linux Xfce Edition.
 Wondering why?
-Apart from my personal liking for Manjaro, it’s also one of the fastest growing Linux distros.
-Currently, it stands at #1 at Distrowatch ranking.
-It also has the support of a large user community.
+Apart from my personal liking for Manjaro, it’s also one of the fastest-growing Linux distros with a large user community support.

-The Xfce Edition of this rolling release is also the flagship edition.
-So, it gets all the attention it deserves.
+The Xfce edition of Manjaro Linux is a flagship offering that comes with polished, integrated, and leading-edge Xfce experience.
 Coupled with the power of an Arch base, Xfce delivers a fast and lightweight experience.
 While it might not be as lightweight as compared to some other Linux distros mentioned in this list, it’s surely going to turn out to be a great Linux desktop experience for you.

-Please note that recently Manjaro dropped the support for 32-bit architecture, so it could be deal-breaker for many.
-However, you can try out the new manjaro32 project.
+It’s also worth mentioning that Manjaro has dropped support for 32-bit architecture.
+So it could be a deal-breaker for many who want to run on the old 32-bit PC.
+However, you can also try out the new manjaro32 project.

 Minimum hardware requirements for Manjaro Xfce: